 They did not have caramel extract, but they DID have a few fun other flavors.
 I chose lemon and peppermint and I might even go back for the orange!

-I hate zesting lemons, but I wanted to try a lemon dessert.
+I hate zesting lemons, but I wanted to try a lemon dessert and make a low carb mug cake.
 It is a segway into a more elaborate lemon dessert, but I decided to start small and see if I could get a tasty mug cake recipe with the lemon flavor.

 For starters, I had no idea how much to use, so I based it on experience and, well, how strong the smell was!
 I went with 1/4 teaspoon in the mug cake and 1/8 teaspoon in the drizzle.
 Turned out perfect.